 - All programs must be aware of and follow current guidelines from the Provincial Health Officer - Applicants must consider how the program will proceed under strict COVID-19 restrictions - Please ensure that your project proposal meets the requirements listed in the FPCC COVID-19 Guidelines for Programs - It is critical that we take care of and protect our Elders and Knowledge Keepers, and those at a higher risk of illness.
-We need to work together to find safe ways to involve Elders. - FPCC staff are here to assist program participants with unexpected and unplanned changes as a result of COVID-19 impacts on programs. - We will do our best to share information and respond to changes together.
+We need to work together to find safe ways to involve Elders that does not include in-person meetings. - FPCC staff are here to assist program participants with unexpected and unplanned changes as a result of COVID-19 impacts on programs. - We will do our best to share information and respond to changes together.
 If you have any questions, please contact program staff